sblecon/auto-filling-by-the-code/README.md

 The purpose of this project is to fill a compatibility table showing the compatibility between a project and its dependencies.

-The versions are loaded from a JSON file : ``compatibility-versions.json``
+The versions are loaded from a JSON file, by default ``compatibility-versions.json``

 # Usage in a workflow

+## Inputs

+- version_file_path: Path to the JSON file containing the versions of your components
+- readme_path: Path of the readme file to update

+**Note:** These path are relative to the root of your Github repository

+## Full example

     name: Update Readme